 The key to pre-sep art is keeping each layer perfectly registered.
-Materials like acetate or tracing paper make registration simple, as you can line up the registration marks through the transparent layers.
+Transparent materials like acetate or tracing paper make registration simple, as you can line up the registration marks through the transparent layers.
 I wanted to use the support I was most comfortable with, watercolor paper, which is most definitely not transparent.
 But, as long as I could keep the layers in register it would work out just fine.

 Owly was a three-color book (I made certain this time).
 I stretched three sheets of watercolor paper (one for each “color”) and transferred the line drawings (same drawing, three times) and registration marks for the first spread in the book.
 I then painted one page for each color (as described in the previous post).

 I stretch because it keeps the paper perfectly flat, with no buckling, no matter how wet the paper gets.
-There are a couple methods for stretching.
+There a couple methods for stretching.
 I use ¼” tempered masonite – tempered on both sides.
 The surface of un-tempered masonite will fray when the tape is removed.

 I use un-reinforced 3” brown paper tape, the kind you wet with a sponge, to fix the wc paper to the board:

 The paper is soaked in cold water for about 10 minutes.
-Then it gets sandwiched between two layers of paper towels.
+Then it gets sandwiched between two layers of paper towels:

 The paper should be patted dry.
 This is very important, because the tape won’t adhere well if the paper is too wet.